TOKYO ELECTRON LIMITED

 12.Other Risks Such as Infectious Diseases and Natural Disasters

-• The global and regional political landscape, economic environment, financial and stock markets, foreign exchange fluctuations, infectious diseases and natural disasters such as earthquakes, windstorms and floods, among other factors, could cause the Company's business activities to stagnate and the global economy to deteriorate
+• In addition to economic conditions, financial and stock markets, and foreign exchange rates, earthquakes, typhoons, heavy rains, floods and other natural disasters, and pandemics could cause the Company’s business activities to stagnate and the global economy to deteriorate

-• In case of a potential impact on the continuation of the business, establish an Emergency Task Force headed by the CEO and implement measures to minimize the impact
+• In addition to taking appropriate measures against each risk, in case of a potential impact on the continuation of the business, establish an Emergency Task Force headed by the CEO and implement measures to minimize the impact